confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ### 2. Register streams

-In KSQL, register the source topic for each:
+In ksqlDB, register the source topic for each:

 ```sql
 CREATE STREAM ORDERS_SRC_LOCAL